KN95 Use and Care

 Will a KN95 protect me during an exposure to COVID-19?

 If you are exposed to the virus while wearing a KN95, you are less likely to develop COVID-19.
-In addition, you likely will have less-restrictive self-isolation or quarantine requirements than a person wearing a cloth or surgical mask.

 How is a KN95 different from an N95?